temilun/stlccenrollment/README.md

 This is a student group project where we are building a mobile class registration web application.

-#### Development environment
+## Development environment
 The project is being built with Netbeans 8.2 and JDK 8.

-To run, simply download the project and ensure you have Netbeans 8.2 and JDK 8, and open the MobileEnrollment project folder.
+To run, simply download the project and ensure you have Netbeans 8.2 and JDK 8 then open the MobileEnrollment project folder.
+Note - you may have to update the mysql connector driver used in NetBeans.
+The version we used is available [HERE](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.21.zip), download the zip and extract the jar file inside.
+Then replace the mysql connector driver that is used in the project.

 To connect to the database, make sure you ssh into the EC2 instance with your .pem key first.
 Without sshing in you will not be able to connect to the database.